websockets/ws/doc/ws.md

 to share a single HTTP/S server between multiple WebSocket servers.

 > **NOTE:** Use of `verifyClient` is discouraged.
 Rather handle client
-> authentication in the `upgrade` event of the HTTP server.
+> authentication in the `'upgrade'` event of the HTTP server.
 See examples for
 > more details.

 If `verifyClient` is not set then the handshake is automatically accepted.
 If it